 Legal Reference (Code of Iowa): §§ 279.8; 280.3, .6

-The superintendent [or designee] will notify the sending school district of the decision made by the board or superintendent [or designee] to approve or deny the open enrollment request.
-The superintendent [or designee] will notify the parents or guardians of the action to approve or deny the open enrollment request.
+The superintendent [or designee] will notify the sending school district and parents within five days of the school district's action to approve or deny the open enrollment request.

-Open enrollment requests into the district will not be approved if insufficient classroom space exists.
-Open enrollment requests into the district will also not be approved for students who have been suspended or expelled by the administration or the board of the school district the student is or was attending until the student has been reinstated into the school district from which they were suspended or expelled.
+Open enrollment requests into the school district will not be approved if insufficient classroom space exists.
+Open enrollment requests into the school district will also not be approved for students who have been suspended or expelled by the administration or the board of the school district the student is or was attending until the student has been reinstated into the school district from which they were suspended or expelled.
 Once the student is reinstated, the student's open enrollment request will be considered in the same manner as other open enrollment requests provided the required timelines are met.
+The district reserves the right to deny continued open enrollment to any student who meets the definition of truant.
+The district will notify the truant student's parent or guardian and district of residence of the decision to deny enrollment in the future in accordance with applicable laws.

-Generally, students in grades 9 through 12 open enrolling into the school district will not be eligible for participation in interscholastic athletics at the varsity level during the first 90 days of open enrollment into the district.
+Students in grades 9 through 12 open enrolling into the school district will be eligible for participation in inter-scholastic athletics at the varsity level, in accordance with applicable laws.

-Parents or guardians of students whose open enrollment requests are approved by the board or superintendent [or designee] are responsible for providing transportation to and from the receiving school district without reimbursement.
-The board will not approve transportation into the sending district.
+Parents of students whose open enrollment requests are approved by the school board or superintendent [or designee] are responsible for providing transportation to and from the receiving school district without reimbursement.

-An open enrollment request into the district from parents or guardians of a Special Education student will be reviewed on a case-by-case basis.
-The determining factors for approval of such open enrollment requests will be whether the Special Education program available in the district is appropriate for the student's needs and whether the enrollment of the Special Education student will cause the class size to exceed the maximum allowed.
-The area education agency Director of Special Education serving the school district will determine whether the program is appropriate.
-The Special Education student will remain in the sending district until final determination is made.
+An open enrollment request into the district from parents of a student receiving special education services is reviewed on a case-by-case basis.
+The determining factors for approval of such an open enrollment request will be whether the special education program available in the school district is appropriate for the student's needs and whether the enrollment of the student will cause the class size to exceed the maximum allowed.
+The area education agency director of special education serving the school district will determine whether the program is appropriate.
+The student receiving special education services will remain in the sending district until final determination is made.
+For students requiring special education services, the receiving district will complete and provide to the resident district the documentation needed to seek Medicaid reimbursement for eligible services.

 It is the responsibility of the superintendent [or designee] to develop appropriate office procedures and administrative regulations necessary for open enrollment requests.